saisandeshk/BuildAnLLM/README.md

 This repository contains a complete, educational implementation of a transformer-based autoregressive, decoder-only language model from scratch.

-This repository offers two learning objectives:
+It offers two learning objectives:

 - **Pre-train an LLM from scratch** using a simple, intuitive interface.
 - **Explore the codebase** to understand the modularized building blocks of transformer models, with multiple implementation variants for each component.